 We love celebrating as a congregation on Sundays.
 It’s vibrant and joyful.
 At the same time, we value creating space for relationships outside of church.

-Our fortnightly service pattern seems to provide the right balance.
-There’s a big gathering on the 1st, 3rd and 5th Sunday of every month, and the rest of the time, we do life together in Missional Communities.
+Our service pattern seems to provide the right balance.
+There’s a big gathering on the 1st and 3rd Sunday of every month, and the rest of the time, we do life together in Missional Communities.
 We are big and small, structured and spontaneous, organised and organic, which is fabulous!

 This may look a bit different than what you’re used to, but once you get into the rhythm, you won’t turn back.